alexmanrique/blog/_posts/2018-09-22-improving-jpa-queries.md

 }
 ```

+35595 JDBC connections were done to the database.
+If this API has to be used by a high number of users this is not acceptable.

 I realize that there was a problem of n+1 select query issue problem in <a href="https://en.wikipedia.org/wiki/Object-relational_mapping">ORM</a> <a href="https://stackoverflow.com/questions/97197/what-is-the-n1-select-query-issue">https://stackoverflow.com/questions/97197/what-is-the-n1-select-query-issue</a>